OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 # Tutorial: Share data and events between Excel custom functions and the task pane

 You can configure your Excel add-in to use a shared runtime.
-This will make it possible to shared global data, or send events between the task pane and custom functions.
-For most custom functions scenarios, we recommend using a shared runtime, unless you have a specific reason to use a UI-less custom function.
+This makes it possible to shared global data, or send events between the task pane and custom functions.
+For most custom functions scenarios, we recommend using a shared runtime, unless you have a specific reason to use a non-task pane (UI-less) custom function.

-This tutorial assumes you are familiar with using the Yo Office generator to create add-in projects.
-Consider completing the [Excel custom functions tutorial](./excel-tutorial-create-custom-functions.md), if you have not already.
+This tutorial assumes you're familiar with using the Yo Office generator to create add-in projects.
+Consider completing the [Excel custom functions tutorial](./excel-tutorial-create-custom-functions.md), if you haven't already.

 ## Create the add-in project